nguyenlan13/Cli_project_fitness/README.md

 # Fitness

 Welcome to Group Fitness!
 This Ruby gem provides a command line interface to view the name and description of group fitness classes offered by LA Fitness.
-In addition, the class schedule can be viewed for a spcific class and location.
+In addition, the class schedule can be viewed for a specific class and location.

 ## Installation